 MER Article Political and Social Transformations in Post-Islamist Iran Post-revolutionary Iran’s modernization policies have led to profound social, demographic and cultural changes in both urban and rural areas -- and to unintended political consequences for the political elite.
 Demands for political modernization, previously limited to city-dwellers, are now voiced by the entire population.
-These developments highlight the inherent Azadeh Kian • 13 min read
+These developments highlight the Azadeh Kian • 13 min read

 MER Article Do-e Khordad and the Specter of Democracy A shadow haunts Iran, the shadow of democracy and popular sovereignty.
 Twenty years ago the Islamic Revolution established a polity based on two contradictory elements: a republic of equal and sovereign citizens, and a hierarchical theocracy of pastoral power descending from an unelected religious l Kaveh Ehsani • 6 min read